anthonymiyoro/SocialFox/README.md

 Python Server that collects and analyses twitter mentions for sentiment.

-A Working Postman collection can be found here: [I'm an inline-style link](https://www.google.com)
+A Working Postman collection can be found [here:](https://raw.githubusercontent.com/anthonymiyoro/TwitterPoliticianServer/master/TwitterHarvester.postman_collection.json)

 Consumes a POST request in form-data format as demonstrated below in python3: